-- ▼ Diarrhea (more than three abnormally loose stools within a 24-hour period)

-- ▼ Severe coughing, causing the child to become red or blue in the face or to make a whooping sound

-- Difficult or rapid breathing

-- ▼ Yellowish skin or eyes

-- ▼ Conjunctivitis ("pink eye")

-- ▼ Temperature of 100 degrees or more taken under the arm, especially in combination with any other signs or illness

-- ▼ Untreated infected skin patches

-- Unusually dark urine and/or gray or white stool
+- ▼ Diarrhea (more than three abnormally loose stools within a 24-hour period) - ▼ Severe coughing, causing the child to become red or blue in the face or to make a whooping sound - ▼ Difficult or rapid breathing - ▼ Yellowish skin or eyes - ▼ Conjunctivitis ("pink eye") - Temperature of 100 degrees or more taken under the arm, especially in combination with any other signs or illness - ▼ Untreated infected skin patches - ▼ Unusually dark urine and/or gray or white stool

 - ▼ Stiff neck

 - ▼ Unusual spots or rash

 - ▼ Sore throat or difficulty swallowing

 - ▼ Vomiting within a 24-hour period

 - ▼ Evidence of lice, scabies, or other parasitic infestation

 If a communicable disease is suspected, the child's parent or guardian will be contacted by telephone if possible.
-A form will be sent home if it is necessary for your child to see a doctor for diagnosis and treatment before returning to school.
-If your child may have been exposed to a contagious disease, you will be notified in writing via the daily communication form and informed of possible signs and symptoms.
+The health coordinator or preschool coordinator will notify you if it is necessary for your child to see a doctor for diagnosis and treatment before returning to school.
+If your child may have been exposed to a contagious disease, you will be notified in writing by the preschool coordinator and informed of possible signs and symptoms.